crazyleg/TD3-reacher/README.md

 1. Actor a.k.a. policy network.
 Simple Fully connected network.
 (33) -> (400) -> (300) -> (4).
-Imporant to note, last operation in Tang activation, that scales action output to required env. spec (-1,1).
+Imporant to note, last operation in Tanh activation, that scales action output to required env. spec (-1,1).
 You can do sigmoid and rescale if you prefer.

 Used to predict optimal action.